petrichorcode/intro-quantfin/README.md

 In order to follow this course you need to install the following software on your machine:

-* *Python 2.7*: Unfortunately, version compatibility in Python is still an issue and  Python 3.x may not work.
+* *Python 2.7*: unfortunately, version compatibility in Python is still an issue and  Python 3.x may not work.
-* *Anaconda* (for `Python 2.7`) which you can get [here](https://docs.continuum.io/anaconda/install):
-A package manager for Python which includes some of the packages you need for this course (`pip`, `numpy`, `scipy`, `pandas`) as well as `jupyter`.
+* *Anaconda* (for `Python 2.7`) which you can get [here](https://docs.continuum.io/anaconda/install): a package manager for Python which includes some of the packages you need for this course (`pip`, `numpy`, `scipy`, `pandas`) as well as `jupyter`.
 If you want to manage your Python environment in your own way, make sure you have those installed.
-* *plotly* (`pip install plotly`): A library you will use to plot data.
+* *plotly* (`pip install plotly`): a library you will use to plot data.
-* *requests* (`pip install requests`): A library you will use to retrieve information from a website (we will use it to retrieve quotes from Yahoo Finance).
+* *requests* (`pip install requests`): a library you will use to retrieve information from a website (we will use it to retrieve quotes from Yahoo Finance).

 Finally, you need to download the file `cca_imc_library.py` from this repository.